abdelkimo/or-tools/doc_sources/MANUAL/source/manual/under_the_hood/assignment.rst

 ..  only:: draft

-    The ``Assignment`` class is declared in the header :file:`constraint_solver/constraint_solver.h` and defined in the file :file:`constraint_solver/assignment.cc`.
+    The ``Assignment`` class is declared in the header :file:`constraint_solver/constraint_solver.h` and additional definitions can be found in the file :file:`constraint_solver/assignment.cc`.

+    ..  index:: !
+Assignment

     An ``Assignment`` is basically a mapping between some variables and their domains.
 It is used to report solutions to the user and let the user store solutions (and eventually pass them back to the solver).